MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 ### Upgrade to the Microsoft Intune Management Extension<!-- 10102913 -->

-We’ve released an upgrade to the Microsoft Intune Management Extension to improve handling of Transport Layer Security (TLS) errors on Windows 10 devices.
+We've released an upgrade to the Microsoft Intune Management Extension to improve handling of Transport Layer Security (TLS) errors on Windows 10 devices.

 The new version for the Microsoft Intune Management Extension is **1.43.203.0**.
 Intune automatically upgrades all versions of the extension that are less than **1.43.203.0** to this latest version.
 To check the version of the extension on a device, review the version for *Microsoft Intune Management Extension* in the program list under **Apps & features**.